entity-toolkit/entity/docs/getstarted/docs.md

   - footer
 ---

-`entity` documentation is automatically generated using the [`Material for mkdocs`](https://squidfunk.github.io/mkdocs-material/) framework and pushed to the `gh-pages` branch of the main repository.
-The source code for the documentation with all the texts for the pages you are currently viewing is contained in the [`wiki`](https://github.com/haykh/entity/tree/wiki) branch.
+`entity` documentation is automatically generated using the `mkdocs` framework and the [`Material for mkdocs`](https://squidfunk.github.io/mkdocs-material/) theme.
+When you commit/push to the `wiki` branch the static website is automatically compiled and pushed to the `gh-pages` branch of the main repository.

 !!! hint

     Documentations are created using `markdown` syntax which is then automatically parsed and converted into `html`.
 As such, any `html`/`css`/`js` code you write in the documentation will be automatically rendered in the documentation.
 To add global external `css` or `js` files, add them to the `mkdocs.yml` file (`extra_javascript` and `extra_css`).
 If a script is meant to run on just one page, add it with a dedicated `<script></script>` tag.

-## Adding or editing the documentation
+## Workflow

 1. Pull the `wiki` branch of the main repository (it is recommended to do this in a separate directory from the main code).
   ```shell